 Measure 5 attempted to submit twins to the IIS to measure conditions where more than one patient is found from a query.
-In most cases, the IIS did not detect these patients as twins.
-As such, the measure was unable to assess the condition it was intending to measure.
-This measure will need to be reconsidered to determine if there is value in continuing this measure.
+In most cases, the IIS did detect these patients as twins and returned the correct profile, but failed HL7 conformance.
+If the IIS did not detect these patients are twins, they were unable to be measured.
+This measure was re-introduced as a formal part of Assessment in Q3 2025.